 Three datasets were used as testing ones.
 The “Kanalaksha littoral” included 23 samples from 12 littoral sites in Kandalaksha Bay.
 At four sites only algal samples were taken, at four - only bottom ones, and at the rest four - from both substrates (STable ++, SFig.
 1 B).
 Environmental parameters were assessed in the same way as for the modeling dataset.

-The second and third testing datasets were extracted from the published data of Marchenko et al. 2023.
-These authors mapped in detail the distribution of Ptros in mussel settlements of the Tyuva Inlet in the Kola Bay of the Barents Sea (Fig. 1) in 2009-2010 and provided for each sampling site a number of environmental characteristics including depth, Salinity, cover of macrophytes in rank scale, and dominant algal species (usually, kelps in the sublittoral and fucoids on the littoral).
-From these data we extracted two datasets, “Tyuva littoral” and “Tyuva sublittoral”.
-The first set included samples from all 23 studied littoral sites from the depth range corresponding to the fucoid belt (0.5-1.5 m above mean spring tidal depth, Marchenko et al. 2023; note that the position of fucoid belt in the Barents Sea differs from that in the White Sea due to the different tidal amplitude).
-The second included samples from all 15 studied sublittoral sites (depth range from -0.5 to -3.5 m).
+The “Tyuva littoral” and “Tyuva sublittoral” testing datasets were extracted from the published data of Marchenko et al. 2023.
+These authors mapped in detail the distribution of Ptros in mussel settlements of the Tyuva Inlet in the Kola Bay of the Barents Sea (Fig. 1) sampled in 2009-2010.
+They provided a number of environmental characteristics including depth, Salinity, cover of macrophytes in rank scale, and dominant algal species (usually, kelps in the sublittoral and fucoids on the littoral) for each sampling site.
+The “Tyuva littoral” set included samples from all 23 studied littoral sites from the depth range corresponding to the fucoid belt (0.5-1.5 m above mean spring tidal depth, Marchenko et al. 2023; note that the position of fucoid belt in the Barents Sea differs from that in the White Sea due to the different tidal amplitude).
+The “Tyuva sublittoral” included samples from all 15 studied sublittoral sites (depth range from -0.5 to -3.5 m).
 Since the substrate of mussel fouling was not registered during sampling, we classified samples into bottom and algal ones by the algal cover in studied sites (ranks 1-3 and 4-5, correspondingly).
 The remaining environmental parameters were assessed as for the modeling dataset, with the nearest port in Ekaterininskaya Gavan Bight considered as Active and the river Tyuva flowing into the inlet as a large one.

 Statistical analysis